Data-driven distributed MPC of dynamically coupled linear systems: Introduction

-Based on this, MPC schemes can be designed using only input-output data and no explicit model knowledge~\cite{yang2015data,coulson2019deepc}, even admitting closed-loop guarantees on stability and robustness~\cite{berberich2021guarantees}.
-Further references may be found in the survey~\cite{markovsky2021behavioral}.
-Recently, extensions to data-driven distributed MPC for dynamically coupled systems with stability guarantees~\cite{allibhoy2021data,alonso2021data} have been made, which require state measurements and state coupling.
+Based on this, MPC schemes can be designed using only input-output data and no explicit model knowledge~\cite[]{yang2015data,coulson2019deepc}, even admitting closed-loop guarantees on stability and robustness~\cite[]{berberich2021guarantees}.
+Further references may be found in the survey~\cite[]{markovsky2021behavioral}.
+Recently, extensions to data-driven distributed MPC for dynamically coupled systems with stability guarantees~\cite[]{allibhoy2021data,alonso2021data} have been made, which require state measurements and state coupling.
 Both employ iterative distributed optimisation, requiring a multitude of communication at each time step.

 In this paper, we propose a non-iterative data-driven distributed MPC (D3MPC) scheme for dynamically coupled LTI systems.
 The local MPC optimisation problems are based on only local input-output data and are solved in parallel assuming that the neighbours follow a previously communicated trajectory.
 Therefore, the scheme scales well with the total number of subsystems.
-Communication is kept to a minimum since in each time step only one trajectory needs to be shared.
-We show that the proposed scheme practically asymptotically stabilises the origin of the system while complying with input constraints.
-The main tool is the inclusion of a consistency constraint in the optimisation problems, which provides that the subsystems do not deviate too much from their communicated trajectories.
-The idea is based on~\cite{Dunbar.2007} which uses a similar consistency constraint in a model-based setting for continuous-time systems in a stabilising dual-mode DMPC scheme.
+In comparison to the data-driven distributed MPC schemes referenced above, communication is kept to a minimum since in each time step only one trajectory needs to be shared, and a non-iterative parallel implementation is possible, at the price of conservativeness.
+We show that the proposed scheme practically asymptotically stabilises the origin of the system while meeting input constraints.
+The main tool is a consistency constraint in the optimisation problems, ensuring that the subsystems' deviation from their communicated trajectories is limited.
+The idea is based on~\cite[]{Dunbar.2007} which uses a similar consistency constraint in a model-based setting for continuous-time systems in a stabilising dual-mode DMPC scheme.